'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 Updated at 10:52 a.m.
 ET

-House Speaker Paul Ryan announced Wednesday he will not seek re-election and will retire in January.
+House Speaker Paul Ryan announced Wednesday that he will not seek re-election and will retire in January.

 "You all know I did not seek this job," Ryan said, addressing reporters.
 "I took it reluctantly. ...
 I have no regrets."